Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 Space permissions aren’t customizable on the Free plan.

 How do you find out who the space admin is for a particular space?
-Click Spaces in the Confluence navigation, and click View all spaces, then choose the Space Details icon beside a space.
+Select Spaces in the Confluence navigation and select View all spaces, then choose the Space Details icon beside a space.

 If you accidentally deny all admin access to a space so that nobody has access to administer the space any more, you can ask someone with Confluence Administrator global permission to assign space permissions.
 In Confluence Cloud this means you'll need to create a support request.